felixbrock/lemon-agent/README.md

 pip install lemonai
 ```

-This will install the corresponding Lemon AI client which you then can import into your script.
+This will install the corresponding Lemon AI client which you can then import into your script.

 The tool uses Python packages `langchain` and `loguru`.
-In the case of any installation errors with Lemon AI, install both packages first and then install the Lemon AI package.
+In case of any installation errors with Lemon AI, install both packages first and then install the Lemon AI package.

 Requires Python 3.8.1 and above.